 RELATED: How Self-Love Fosters Romantic Love

-First things first, you have to know what you want before you become entranced by a relationship that, perhaps.
+First things first, you have to know what you want before you become entranced by a relationship.
 Sit down with yourself for a while and ask yourself, “What do I want?”
 You may think getting into a relationship is no big deal, but it can actually be a recipe for disaster if you and the other person aren’t on the same page regarding what you want – regardless about how much you like them.

 Be upfront about what you want from the start.
 Tell the other person how serious (or not serious), you envision this relationship becoming.
 That’s because there is no way to guess or be certain of someone’s intentions or feelings towards you until you ask them.